projectara/greybus-spec/source/bridged_phy.rst

 .. c:function:: int serial_state(u16 *state);

-    Receives the state of the UART’s control lines and any line errors that might have occurred.
+    Receives the state of the UART's control lines and any line errors that might have occurred.

 UART Protocol Operations